 The Olympic Peninsula is amazing.
-I think it should be considered one of the seven wonders of the world even though it’s such a big region and not just one Wonder.
-This is our bucket list of the 13 most epic sites or activities on the Olympic Peninsula of Washington.
+It should be considered one of the seven wonders of the world even though it’s such a big region and not just one Wonder.
+This is our bucket list of the most epic sites and things to do on the Olympic Peninsula of Washington.
 Almost all of these things to do are free and can be done year-round.

 As you’re planning your own time on the Olympic Peninsula, feel free to reorder these however make sense for you.
-There are of course more than 13 epic sites on the Olympic Peninsula bucket list but these take the cake and it cannot be missed when you travel the OP.
+There are of course more things to do on the Olympic Peninsula than listed, but these take the cake and cannot be missed when you travel the OP.

 How to get to the Olympic Peninsula

 I read an article that said there are two ways to get to the Olympic Peninsula.
 I laughed out loud for a long time because it was so incorrect.
 There are twelve different ways to get to the Olympic Peninsula and explore along the loop road, so whoever said there are only two ways was extremely wrong.
 If you want to do all the best things to do on the Olympic Peninsula, it’ll probably take at least two trips, but why not make lots of trips throughout the year or over time and really get to explore the OP in depth.

 Olympic Peninsula by boat